Robert Lester (American football): Professional career

-Carolina Panthers

-After going undrafted in the 2013 NFL Draft, Lester was signed as a free agent by the Carolina Panthers.
+After going undrafted in the 2013 NFL draft, Lester was signed as a free agent by the Carolina Panthers.
 He was released on August 31, 2013, during final cuts, but was then signed to the Panthers practice squad the next day.
 On September 17, 2013, Lester was elevated from the practice squad to the active roster after Charles Godfrey was lost for the season due to injury.

 He started at Strong Safety week 3 vs the New York Giants in his first NFL game, and Lester finished with 5 tackles, a pass deflection, a fumble recovery, and an interception.
 In his rookie season, Lester played in 12 games and started four games.
 He recorded 21 tackles, three interceptions, four passes defensed and one fumble recovery.
 Opposing quarterbacks had a 49.6 rating when throwing in Lester's direction in 2013.

-He was released on August 30, 2014 for final roster cuts before the start of the 2014 season.
+He was released on August 30, 2014, for final roster cuts before the start of the 2014 season.
 He was signed to the team's practice squad the next day.
 He was promoted to the active roster on October 14.

 On September 1, 2015, Lester was released by the Panthers.